Order of Agricultural Merit: History

 The order was established on 7 July 1883, based on the proposition of the then Minister of Agriculture Jules Méline, in an effort to adequately reward services to agriculture in view of the maximum number of the Legion of Honour that could be awarded yearly.
 His reasoning was that more than eighteen million Frenchmen lived directly from this industry, which had a direct and powerful impact on the entire national economy (farmers, agronomists, professors, researchers, etc.).
 Labour was intensive and never ending, devotion was commonplace but the rewards were rare.

 The original 1883 decree created a single-grade order; only "Knights" ("chevaliers") were thus decorated.
 The decree of 18 June 1887 added the grade of "Officer" ("Officier").
 A third grade, that of "Commander" ("Commandeur"), was created by a decree of 3 August 1900.
 The present form and statute of the Order of Agricultural Merit were outlined in decree 59-729 of 15 June 1959.

-The Order comprises approximately 340,000 recipients to date, of which approximately 23,000 are alive at any given time, including all living former ministers of agriculture.
-Officers number approximately 60,000 to date with approximately 5,000 living, and approximately 4800 were made commanders to date, with approximately 400 living at any given time.
+To date, the Order has approximately 340,000 recipients, with about 23,000 alive at any given time, including all living former ministers of agriculture.
+Approximately 60,000 officers have been appointed to date, with about 5,000 currently living.
+Approximately 4,800 have been made commanders, with about 400 living at any given time.